Jeffrey Epstein associate Ghislaine Maxwell arrested in US

 The ninth child of disgraced newspaper tycoon Robert Maxwell, Ms Maxwell has denied any involvement in or knowledge of Epstein’s alleged sexual misconduct.

-He was arrested last year in New York following allegations that he was running a network of underage girls – some as young as 14 – for sex.
+He was arrested in 2019 in New York following allegations that he was running a network of underage girls – some as young as 14 – for sex.

 His death was determined to be suicide.